Rising bubbles draw surface patterns: a numerical study: Numerical setup

 where $\rho_l$, $\rho_g$, $\mu_l$, and $\mu_g$ represent the density and viscosity of the liquid and gas phases, respectively.
 The evolution of $\alpha$ is governed by the advection equation:

 Eqs.~\eqref{eq:NS2} and \eqref{eq:NS1} are solved using the second-order Bell-Colella-Glaz method\citep{Bell1989}.
-The advection of the volume fraction is handled using the volume-of-fluid (VOF) method, with a piecewise linear interface calculation (PLIC) method\citep{Scardovelli2000} employed for interface reconstruction.
+The volume fraction field advection is handled using the volume-of-fluid (VOF) method, with a piecewise linear interface calculation (PLIC) method\citep{Scardovelli2000} employed for interface reconstruction.
 The surface tension term is defined as $\bm{f}_\sigma=\sigma \kappa \nabla \alpha$, where $\sigma$ denotes the surface tension coefficient.
 The interfacial curvature, $\kappa$, is evaluated using the method of particles\citep{Karnakov2020}.

-Additionally, an improved multi-marker technique\citep{aphros2022} is employed in the VOF method to prevent bubble coalescence, ensuring that bubbles can float on the free surface without rupture in the simulations.
+Additionally, an improved multi-marker technique\citep{aphros2022} is employed in the VOF method to prevent bubble coalescence, ensuring that bubbles can float on the free surface without bursting in the simulation.
+It is noteworthy that the present study focuses on cases in which bubble coalescence and bursting are absent.
+Under these conditions, the multi-marker method ensures fidelity in capturing bubble-bubble and bubble-free surface interactions without introducing non-physical artifacts\citep{Coyajee2009,aphros2022}.
+The simulation results and conclusions would not be valid if coalescence or bursting were to occur.

 The accuracy of the solver is validated by simulating a single bubble rising in quiescent liquid.
-Four different liquids are tested with their physical parameters the same as those of the cases S3, S5, S6, and S8 in Ref.~\citep{Raymond2000}.
-The Morton numbers, defined as $Mo=g\mu_l^4/(\rho_l\sigma^3)$, are 0.11, $9\times 10^{-4}$, $1\times 10^{-4}$, and $9\times 10^{-7}$ for these four cases, respectively.
+Four different liquids are tested with their physical parameters the same as those of cases S3, S5, S6, and S8 in Ref.~\citep{Raymond2000}.
+The Morton numbers, defined as $\mathit{Mo}=g\mu_l^4/(\rho_l\sigma^3)$, are 0.11, $9\times 10^{-4}$, $1\times 10^{-4}$, and $9\times 10^{-7}$ for these four cases, respectively.
 For each liquid, the volume-equivalent spherical diameter of the bubble, $d$, is varied across a relatively wide range.
 The computational domain is a liquid-filled box with a Cartesian mesh composed of cubic cells.
 The cell size is set to approximately $d/10$, maintaining consistent spatial resolution for different bubble sizes.

 As can be seen in Fig.~\ref{fig:verify1}, the simulated terminal velocities of the bubbles (red solid symbols) show good agreement with experimental data from Ref.~\citep{Raymond2000} (black hollow symbols).
 Notably, the terminal velocity is influenced by the deviation of the bubble shape from a sphere.
 Therefore, the results in Fig.~\ref{fig:verify1} also demonstrate the solver's capability in capturing bubble deformation during ascent.
 More validation cases can be found in Ref.~\citep{aphros2022}.